-The stormwater trunk infrastructure network has used the planning assumptions, converting them to network demand for each service catchment which underpins the network modelling.
-Given the PIA provides for 15 years of urban growth, the network planning and infrastructure planning has prioritised the infrastructure required to service growth within the PIA, particularly regarding the financial sustainability provisions of the Planning Act (2016).
+The stormwater trunk infrastructure network has utilised the planning assumptions, converting the assumptions to network demand for each service catchment which underpins the network modelling.
+Given the PIA provides for 15 years of urban growth, the network planning and infrastructure planning has prioritised the infrastructure required to service growth within the PIA, particularly with regard to the financial sustainability provisions of the Planning Act (2016).